s3ql/s3ql/rst/faq.rst

 What does the "Transport endpoint not connected" error mean?
 ============================================================

 It means that the file system has crashed.
-Please check :file:`mount.log` for a more useful error message and report a bug if appropriate.
-If you can't find any errors in :file:`mount.log`, the mount process may have "segfaulted".
-To confirm this, look for a corresponding message in the :program:`dmesg` output.
-If the mount process segfaulted, please try to obtain a C backtrace (see [[Providing Debugging Info]]) of the crash and file a bug report.
+Please check :file:`mount.log` and :file:`mount.s3ql_crit.log` for a more useful error message and report a bug if appropriate.

 To make the mountpoint available again (i.e., unmount the crashed file system), use the ``fusermount -u`` command.

-Before reporting a bug, please make sure that you're not just using the most recent S3QL version, but also the most-recent version of the most important dependencies (python-llfuse, python-apsw, python-lzma).
+Before reporting a bug, please make sure that you're using the most recent S3QL version.

 What does "Backend reports that fs is still mounted elsewhere, aborting" mean?
 ==============================================================================

-It means that either the file systems has not been unmounted cleanly, or the data from the most-recent mount is not yet available from the backend.
-In the former case you should try to run fsck on the computer where the file system has been mounted most recently.
-In the later case, waiting may fix the problem: many storage providers have a so-called "consistency window" for which recently uploaded data may not yet be available for download.
-If you know that your backend is fully consistent, or the consistency window has passed, you can also run fsck in this situation.
-S3QL will then assume that whatever data is missing at this point is not going to show up again in the future.
-Affected files will be moved to /lost+found.
+It means that either the file systems has not been unmounted cleanly or is still mounted.
+If you are sure that the file system is not mounted anywhere, run :command:`fsck.s3ql`, ideally on the computer where the file system has been mounted most recently.

 Can I access an S3QL file system on multiple computers simultaneously?
 ======================================================================